ibm-cloud-docs/assistant/create-dialog-skill.md

 When the people you invite next log in to {{site.data.keyword.cloud_notm}}, your account will be included in their list of accounts.
 If they select your account, they can see your service instance, and open and edit your skills.

 With more people contributing to dialog skill development, unintended changes can occur, including skill deletions.
 Consider creating backup copies of your dialog skill on a regular basis, so you can roll back to an earlier version if necessary.
 To create a backup, simply [download the skill as a JSON file](#download-skill).

+### Rich responses
+{: #multimedia}

+You can return responses with multimedia or interactive elements such as images or clickable buttons to simplify the interaction model of your application and enhance the user experience.

+In addition to the default response type of **Text**, for which you specify the text to return to the user as a response, the following response types are supported:

+- **Search skill**: Searches an external data source for relevant information to return to the user.
+The data source that is searched is a {{site.data.keyword.discoveryshort}} service data collection that you configure when you add a search skill to the assistant that uses this dialog skill.

+#### Adding rich responses
+{: #add-multimedia}

+To add a rich response, complete the following steps:

+1. Click the drop-down menu in the response field to choose a response type, and then provide any required information:

+    - **Search skill**.
+Add the search query that you want to pass to the {{site.data.keyword.discoveryshort}} service by filling in the following fields:

+      - **Filter**: Optional.
+Specify a text string that defines information that must be present in any of the search results that are returned.
+For example, to indicate that you want to return only documents that the ingestion process identified as containing the entity `Boston, MA`, then you can specify a filter such as,  `enriched_text.entities.text:"Boston, MA"`.
+      - **Query**: Required.
+A query that is specified in natural language.
+For example, `What cities do you fly to?` This query string is passed to the {{site.data.keyword.discoveryshort}} service, which uses natural language understanding and information that was captured about the documents from analysis done when the documents were ingested, to find and return relevant passages.
+Alternatively, you can specify the query by using the [Discovery query language](https://console.bluemix.net/docs/services/discovery/query-operators.html#query-operators) syntax.

+      This response type only returns a valid response if the assistant associated with this dialog skill also has a search skill associated with it.

+1. Click **Add response** to add another response type to the current response.

+    You might want to add multiple response types to a single response to provide a richer answer to a user query.
+For example, if a user asks for store locations, you could show a map and display a button for each store location that the user can click to get address details.
+To build that type of response, you can use a combination of image, options, and text response types.
+Another example is using a text response type before a pause response type so you can warn users before pausing the dialog.

+    **Note**: You cannot add more than 5 response types to a single response.
+Meaning, if you define three conditional responses for a dialog node, each conditional response can have no more than 5 response types added to it.

+1. If you added more than one response type, you can click the **Move** up or down arrows to arrange the response types in the order you want the service to process them.